 Photographing the Sheikh Zayed Grand Mosque

-- For the best chance of getting a crowd-free shot, you must be there for the opening time at 9:00 a.m.
-Late evenings after Isha (final prayers) can be quieter, too, for some moody, reflective shots.
+- For a quieter experience, we highly recommend you arrive for opening time at 9:00 a.m., or late evenings after Isha (final prayers) when there are fewer crowds and you can a achieve some wonderful moody, reflective shots.

-- It’s really hard to get everything in one shot from up close!
-If you don’t have a wide-angle lens, you may need to use panorama or stitch features if your smartphone or camera has these.
+- Itโs really hard to get everything in one shot from up close!
+If you donโt have a permit for a professional wide-angle lens, you may need to use panorama or stitch features if your smartphone or camera has these.

 - Take some time to appreciate the intricate details around you, instead of just focusing on the big picture.
 Take a closer look at the delicate marblework, the archways, and the beautiful stained-glass windows.
 No matter what time of day it is, the light will always interact with you in interesting ways.

-- For the best distance shots, head to Wahat Al Karama.
-Either drive or taxi over (the roads are a little complicated!) or if parked at the Mosque, head to the front by foot, and you’ll find a footbridge that takes you across the freeway to the war memorial.
-Not only will you get to observe another part of the UAE’s very recent history, but you will also get some of the best views of the Grand Mosque over the stunning reflective pond.
+- Not only will you get to observe another part of the UAEโs very recent history, but you will also get some of the best views of the Grand Mosque over the stunning reflective pond.

 You can find our complete guide to Grand Mosque opening times throughout the year here

-- Be prepared for the humidity in the warmer summer months.
-Let your camera warm up before you are ready to shoot, keeping the lens cap on until you are ready to start snapping to avoid camera fog.
+- Beย prepared for the humidityย in the warmer summer months.
+Using anything more than a phone camera, let your camera warm up before you are ready to shoot.
+Keep the lens cap on until you are ready to start snapping to avoid camera fog.

 - Beware of others in your photos; local ladies, in particular, should not be photographed without permission.